Charles Woods, Ph.D.

 My favorite course to teach has been Writing with Digital Media.
 This course is a practicum on composing original essays with digital media, including video, sound and images.
 It is designed for advanced students and those new to writing with digital tools.
 It introduces students to a range of tools, concepts and models for composing with digital media, as well as ethical considerations associated with the creation and sharing of multimodal texts.
 In my class, students played around with different technologies to produce digital artifacts, including Adobe Photoshop, Illustrator and Audition.
 We used two books throughout the term to guide us through soundwriting projects and, together, published the Becoming a Soundwriter Network.
 The Becoming a Soundwriter Network was a great way for students to demonstrate their technological capabilities and to meet course outcomes for writing with different digital media.
 It also created something public-facing for the community and allowed students to build their portfolio.
 Plus, the soundwriting projects were outstanding!

-I must tell you about the Digital Rhetorical Privacy Collective (DRPC) Privacy Week!
+I must tell you about my research on the Digital Rhetorical Privacy Collective (DRPC) Privacy Week!
 I articulated the DRPC in my dissertation, and once I began working as a professor, I organized an Advisory Board and founded the project.
 The DRPC is an interactive, coalitional resource that hosts events and features reading lists, activities, assignments, lesson plans and other teaching materials for teaching about data privacy and digital surveillance.
 The DRPC's mission is to bridge scholarly and public conversations about surveillance and privacy to enact coalitional action dedicated to not only to ending oppression under surveillance capitalism but also to building an equitable future for all.
 So far, the DRPC has won 3 research grants, including funding from the TAMUC Presidential GAR Initiative, the Council for Programs in Technical and Scientific Communication (CPTSC), and the National Council of Teachers of English/Conference on College Composition and Communication (CCCC) to produce DRPC Privacy Week.
 Privacy Week was a week-long, interinstitutional event featuring scholars from 14 universities performing workshops, discussion panels and keynote lectures about privacy and surveillance.
 The DRPC was awarded the 2024 John Lovas Award and the 2024 Michelle Kendrick Outstanding Digital Production Scholarship Award for Privacy Week.
-You can watch Privacy Week events on our website.
+You can watch Privacy Week events on our website

 Educational Background